Products, Technology, People

 Our stainless steel cassettes are single, double or 3 module stacks and house a flexible number of FibrePlate modules that adjust to the flow needs of your plant, allowing for the “Plug-&-Play” of modules within cassette assemblies.
 Each cassette is designed as an integrated self-supporting unit with the ability to house from 2 to (84) membrane modules.
 Membrane cassette configurations are flexible and allow for the use of single, double or triple stack designs, depending on applications.
 All required permeate and air connections are built into the cassette frame, reducing the number of connection points and potential leaks.
 As the cassette is self-supporting, insertion and removal of it from a train is easily accomplished.

 Our Membrane trains are flexible and go with the flow.
-We can configure our cassettes in typical long membrane tanks as seen in the industry or retrofit a circular clarifier.
-The configurations of our membrane cassettes are limitless providing flexibility and customization of design whether for new greenfield projects or the retrofitting of any existing tank.
+We can configure our cassettes into smaller footprints or retrofit conventional long membrane tank trains.
+Our unique membrane operations and flexibility in design even allows for the retrofitting of circular clarifiers.
+With more configuration options, customisation of trains and greater flexibility in operational control, our membrane solution offerings are almost limitless ensuring client needs are met with the best economics whether for greenfield projects or the retrofitting of any existing plant.

 Smaller, Safer, Stronger